tolumide-ng/tiqtak/README.md

 ### Todo:
 - [ ] More robust documentation
 - [ ] More tests
+- [ ] Migrate from using u64 to u32 for the board
 - [ ] Examples on how this works
 - [ ] Explain the architecture of this library
     - [ ] The board representation